 A lawyer suggested to one of my contractor sons, that he needed to get a copy of the subs' contractor's license.
 That would be proof that he was licensed and could be used in a legal dispute over anything to do with his profession.

 Our daughter and her husband had several experiences I'll eventually have them added to my website in relation to getting the subcontractor's license.
-You'll have to check back regularly as I am adding site content periodically.
+You'll have to check back regularly as I am adding site content almost daily.